 In response to community concerns, Brisbane City Council introduced heritage listing as legislation in the 1987 Town Plan.
 The aim of heritage listing was to protect a number of buildings in the CBD and some inner suburbs.
 These heritage listed places were compiled to become Brisbane's original Heritage Register.

-Explore Brisbane’s diverse range of more than 2000 places on Brisbane's Local Heritage Places online.
+Explore Brisbane’s diverse range of places on Brisbane's Local Heritage Places online.
 These include:

 - parks, gardens and trees